-In light of this situation, a new four-year action plan from April 1, 2024 to March 31, 2028 was formulated, with two targets: "(1) establish a system and training environment for career building so that the ratio of female managers will be 8% or more by March 2028 and 10% or more by 2030 at the latest" and "(2) maintain (and continue to maintain) the percentage of women new college graduates hired for Staff positions at the current level of 20% or more."
-We will continue to implement various initiatives to address recognized issues and achieve these targets.
+In the four-year plan from April 1, 2024 to March 31, 2028, we set two targets: "(1) establish a system and training environment for career building so that the ratio of female managers will be 8% or more by March 2028 and 10% or more by 2030 at the latest" and "(2) maintain (and continue to maintain) the percentage of women new college graduates hired for Staff positions at the current level of 20% or more."
+As of March 31, 2025, we have made smooth progress with figures (1) 6.0% and (2) 43.8% respectively.

+We will continue to further implement various initiatives to address recognized issues and achieve these targets.

 We are also focusing on hiring mid-career employees and promoting them to managerial positions.
-We hired 32 mid-career employees in fiscal year ended March 31, 2024 and the ratio of mid-career hires among total permanent employees hired during the year was 49%.
-The ratio of mid-career employees among total employees is 34.4%, and the ratio of mid-career employees among managers is 30.2%, and the number of appointments is progressing.
-In addition, mid-career hires account for three of the four executive directors, and four of the 16 general managers who are executive managers.
+We hired 36 mid-career employees in the fiscal year ended March 31, 2025 and the ratio of mid-career hires among total permanent employees hired during the year was 60%.
+The ratio of mid-career employees among total employees is 34.2%, and the ratio of mid-career employees among managers is 31.5%, and the number of appointments is progressing.
+In addition, mid-career hires account for two of the three executive directors, and four of the 15 general managers who are executive managers.
 We also appoint mid-career hires in senior management to ensure diversity.

 We also consider the development of national staff at our overseas subsidiary and their promotion to managerial positions (general manager or higher) to be an important issue that we are working on.
-As part of the "Sustainability Medium-term Plan 2026," we have set a KPI and target to "encourage managerial appointments for local employees at overseas subsidiaries."
+As part of the "Sustainability Medium-term Plan 2026," we have set a KPI and target to "encourage managerial appointments for local employees at overseas subsidiaries," and we are advancing initiatives such as the improvement of the system.